 Try Aeration

-When your soil has become stagnant and compacted, it’s time to aerate your lawn.
-This loosens your tightly-packed soil and helps with weed control while fighting the stress from droughts.
+When your soil has become dense and compacted, it’s time to aerate your lawn.
+This loosens your tightly-packed soil and helps with weed control while allowing water and nutrients to reach grass roots.
 Try simple DIY methods like garden forks or aerator shoes for a lower cost of aeration.
-However, for more tightly compacted soil, you may want to use lawn care professionals.
+However, for more tightly compacted soil, you may want to contact lawn care professionals who have access to core aerator machines.

 Use Fertilizer

-Fertilizing provides new lawns with concentrated nutrients needed while establishing a strong root system.
-Cool-season grasses should be fertilized using a spreader in the fall, while warm-season grasses can be fertilized throughout the summer.
-Many homeowners choose a starter fertilizer, which uses nutrients to meet the needs of growing seeds until the root system develops.
+Fertilizing provides new lawns with concentrated nutrients needed to establish a strong root system.
+Cool-season grasses should be fertilized in the fall, while warm-season grasses can be fertilized throughout the summer.
+If you’re planting new grass seed, choose a starter fertilizer, which has a specific blend of nutrients to meet the needs of growing seeds until the root system develops.

 Maintaining Your Spring Seeding